pepa65/asusbat/README.md

 sudo mv cargo-binstall /usr/local/bin/
 ```

-Install the musl binary: `cargo-binstall asusbat`
+Install the musl binary: `cargo-binstall batlimit`

-(Then `asusbat` will be installed in `~/.cargo/bin/` which will need to be added to `PATH`!)
+(Then `batlimit` will be installed in `~/.cargo/bin/` which will need to be added to `PATH`!)

 ## Usage
 ```
-asusbat 0.4.2 - Set battery charge limit on supported laptops on Linux with CLI
+batlimit 0.5.0 - Set battery charge limit on supported laptops on Linux with CLI
-Usage: asusbat [COMMAND]
+Usage: batlimit [COMMAND]
 Commands:
   info         Print battery info (default command) limit        Set battery charge limit: PERCENT (1..100)